tomciosegal/fitness_pot/README.md

    [ii]  The Recipes List page:

-         - Displays a card for each recipe in the country / category, sorted by country / category
+         - Displays a card for each recipe in the cooking time, how many serves, category
          - The recipe card shows an image, meal category, preperation time, how many serves and a short introduction to the recipe
          - Each recipe has a view recipe button that will bring the user to the recipe details